 - 1 cup water

-Change your hummingbird nectar at least every three days, especially in warm weather.
+Change your homemade hummingbird nectar at least every three days, especially in warm weather.

-Watch out for mold growth or fermentation.
+Watch out for mold growth or fermentation, which can make the birds sick.
 Any off smell or off color or cloudiness is a bad sign.
 Clean the hummingbird feeder thoroughly and clean and refill more frequently – before the hummingbird food becomes cloudy.
-Contaminated food can make the hummingbirds sick.
 Use non-toxic dish soap or a vinegar water solution and rinse well.

-Wash your feeder every time you fill it.
-Take special care to clean around each feeding port with a cotton swap, old toothbrush or pastry tube brush, or some combination of the three.
+Clean your feeders every time you fill your feeders.
+Take special care to scrub around each feeding port with a cotton swap, old toothbrush or pastry tube brush, or some combination of the three.
 The little nooks and crannies around the opening are the most like spots for debris buildup and mold growth.
 We use a pastry tube cleaning brush to clean in the holes, and clean around them with an old toothbrush.

 The article “What Do Hummingbirds Eat?” by BirdWatcher’s Digest also suggests that hummingbirds enjoy real maple syrup and tree sap, plus they eat many small bugs.
 Honey is not recommended because it may contain live bacteria.